imranmukhtar6/Pro-Tips-for-Ethereum-Wallet-Management/appendix/using-ethoffline-to-sign-ethereum-transactions-on-an-offline-computer.md

 ### Using EthOffline to sign Ethereum Transactions on an Offline Computer

+In the "Risks of Hardware Wallets" section, we discussed the development of air-gapped hardware wallets and their use of QR codes to allow users to interact with the blockchain.
+These instructions are provided as a way of familiarizing yourself with how this process works (though they assume you're using an offline computer instead of a hardware wallet).

 It is possible to sign Ethereum transactions offline using EthOffline, and to then broadcast those transactions to the blockchain by using EthScanner.
-This approach allows you to conduct transactions securely without ever allowing your private key to leave your offline computer.<sup>1</sup>
+This approach allows you to conduct transactions securely without ever allowing your private key to leave your offline computer.

 Both applications (EthOffline and EthScanner) are located online at https://ethjs.github.io/.